 For 10 months, this project provided 3 healthy meals and clean, bottled water every day for 117 orphans in Idleb, Syria.
 All the children were between 3 and 11 years of age.
 Funded by ‘Orphans in Need’, the project was also able to provide cooked meals to 31 orphanage staff members and their families who live on-site.

 PAKISTAN: Helping People Feed Themselves

-In the desert region of Tharparkar, rainfall every three or four years is the only source of water.
+District Tharparkar is the only fertile desert in the world.
+However, rainfall every three or four years is the only source of water.
+The soil of the Thar Desert remains dry for much of the year and is prone to wind erosion.
+High velocity winds blow soil from the desert, depositing some on neighbouring fertile lands, and causing shifting sand dunes within the desert.
 Since the drought in 2012, the region has been blighted by absolute hunger and poverty.
-300 children have died in the first six months of 2016 alone.
+300 children died in the first six months of 2016 alone.